-VBFNLO can simulate the production of a spin-2 particle via VBF, which then decays into two photons, with the process ID given in Table 5.
+VBFNLO can simulate the production of a spin-2 particle via VBF, which then decays into two photons, with the process ID 191 (see Table 5).
 This process is only available if it has been enabled at compilation (using the configure flag --enable-spin2), and will only run if the switch SPIN2 in vbfnlo.dat is set to true.
-The parameters of the spin-2 model are input via spin2coupl.dat.
+Furthermore, spin-2